panda3d/panda3d-docs/README.md

   a redirect to a page that contains similar content.
 There is nothing more frustrating to a user than having existing bookmarks, links from other sites, and links from Google turn up 404 pages.
-The redirect file is processed by a custom 404 handler on the server, so redirects of existing pages do not work.
+The redirect file is processed by a custom 404 handler on the server, so you need to really delete the page for the redirect to work.
+If there is no obvious redirect target (eg. if the page was split up into multiple pages), you can leave a disambiguation page marked with `:orphan:` on the first line.
 * See the [Python guide](https://devguide.python.org/documenting/#style-guide)
   for more information.